NixOS/nix/doc/manual/src/expressions/advanced-attributes.md

   - `exportReferencesGraph`
     This attribute allows builders access to the references graph of their inputs.
 The attribute is a list of inputs in the Nix store whose references graph the builder needs to know.
-The value of this attribute should be a list of pairs `[ name1 path1 name2
+The value of this attribute should be a list of pairs `[ name1 path1 name2 path2 ...  ]`.
-                    path2 ...
-                    ]`.
 The references graph of each *pathN* will be stored in a text file *nameN* in the temporary build directory.
-The text files have the format used by `nix-store
-                    --register-validity` (with the deriver fields left empty).
+The text files have the format used by `nix-store --register-validity` (with the deriver fields left empty).
 For example, when the following derivation is built:

+    ```nix
     derivation {
       ...
       exportReferencesGraph = [ "libfoo-graph" libfoo ];
     };
+    ```

     the references graph of `libfoo` is placed in the file `libfoo-graph` in the temporary build directory.